 - Read the entire listing fist and be sure to address any concerns they have.
 For example, if they mention they want a non-smoker or someone who can hike with their dog, be sure to mention you fit that requirement.

 - Mention the pets by name.
 I feel like this really proves you’ve read through the listing.
 And obviously, be sure to address the owner by name as well!

 - Briefly introduce yourself and explain why you think you’d be a good fit.
+As pet lovers, this isn’t too difficult, but just be sure to put some effort into it!
 For us, this is something like: “We think we would be a great fit for your house sit because we are very clean and responsible, love taking long walks (so, could definitely keep Fido happy), and would be very excited to get to see your part of the world.”